 Q: I am currently an undergraduate student majoring in Electrical Engineering and would like to enroll in the new Renewable Electric Energy Systems Concentration.
 What do I need to do?

-Q: I am a junior (or senior) majoring in Electrical Engineering and would like to enroll in the Renewable Electric Energy Systems concentration, but see that I may have to take a few extra humanities courses due to the new General Education Program (GEP) requirements.
+Q: I am a junior (or senior) majoring in Electrical Engineering and would like to enroll in the Renewable Electric Energy Systems concentration, but see that I may have to take a few extra humanities courses due to changes in General Education Program (GEP) requirements.
 Can I still add the concentration?

 A: At this time there is no Master's degree program in Renewable Electric Energy Systems.
 The Electrical Engineering Department currently offers a Graduate Certificate Program in Renewable Electric Energy Systems.
-To receive a certificate students must complete a total of 12 hours of coursework.
-For additional curriculum and admission requirements, please refer to the Graduate Certificate Program section of the FREEDM Systems Center website or visit http://www.ece.ncsu.edu.
+To receive a certificate, students must complete a total of 12 hours of coursework.
+For additional curriculum and admission requirements, please visit the Graduate Education Page of the FREEDM Systems Center website or visit the ECE Department website.